eranda-ihalagedara/vision3d/README.md

 # Vision3D
-This is an attempt to give 3D effect to element in a laptop screen, without 3D glasses.
+This is an attempt to give 3D effect to elements in a laptop screen, without 3D glasses.
 Inital inspiration is from the Mission: Impossible - Ghost Protocol hallway projection scene.

 In summary, the perspective of elements in a webpage is changed based on the position a viewer is looking at, using the webcam.